robinsones/dsp/class_lectures/week05-mcnulty2/04-poisson_and_sgd/pair.md

 #### Pair Problem

-You are given a list of numbers.
+You are given a list of numbers (both positve and negative)

 You want to find the block of numbers next to one another that add up to the biggest value for this list.